besiwims/jimba/README.md

 8. Helps also introduces testing using other libraries Mocha, Jest, Vite but is better because it is very much simplified.
 9. Begins property based testing in a very simple way...
 10. Very easy to install : add a script tag on a website/webapp on simple run `npm i jimba` or `npm i jimba --force`
+11. A developer who needs his/her code to run fast needs to switch jimba off using the opt... switches at every page.
+12. One can also selectively test code sections using j.s() and j.e() funcitons for starting and end function profiling
+13. Jimba allows not only object console logging but one can toggle tracing off and on.
+Also one can toggle testing sections of code on and off
+14. Above all it combines 3 traditonal testing functions describe(), expect() and it() into one j.test()

 Below are examples of the jimba version 1.2.1
 ```